 To install Ansible, you need to run the following commands:

-sudo pip3 install setuptools-rust wheel sudo pip3 install --upgrade pip sudo python -m pip install ansible
+sudo pip3 install setuptools-rust wheel sudo pip3 install --upgrade pip sudo python3 -m pip install ansible

 When done, it is time to confirm the installation using the following command: